 1) Vegetable pathology and disease control specializing in bacterial and oomycete pathogens

-2) Population structure and diversity of oomycete and bacterial plant pathogens
+2) Population genomics, genotypic diversity and effector complement of plant pathogens

 3) Detection and identification of vegetable pathogens